stevejay/agora-spacex-test/README.md

 # Agora SpaceX Test

 This is literally a single page app for searching for SpaceX launches.
-I used my standard vite starter script in [this gist](https://gist.github.com/stevejay/e8067e8ea953aaad979c4408e61f6322).
+I used my standard vite starter script in [this gist](https://gist.github.com/stevejay/e8067e8ea953aaad979c4408e61f6322); there are no Storybook or Playwright tests.

 ## Running the app